alisadek/posts-table/README.md

-# Breadfast Task
+# Posts Table

-This project is a task as part of an interview for a Senior Frontend Position at Breadfast, created using React, Redux, Sagas, Typescript, and Material-UI.
+This project is a posts table with all the CRUD Operations, created using React, Redux, Sagas, Typescript, and Material-UI.

 ## Description